Recursively-Constrained Partially Observable Markov Decision Processes: Experimental Evaluation

 \subsubsection{ARCS}

 We implemented ARCS as described.
 We used the Fast Informed Bound for the initialization of upper bound on reward value and lower bound on cost value.
 We used SARSOP for the computation of the minimum cost policy.
-We set $\kappa = 0.5$ for our experiments, the same value as \cite{Kurniawati-RSS08-SARSOP}.
+We set the SARSOP hyperparameter $\kappa = 0.5$ for our experiments, the same value as \cite{Kurniawati-RSS08-SARSOP}.
 We used a uniform randomization ($0.5$ probability) between heuristic sampling and random sampling during planning, and we leave an analysis on how the randomization weight may affect planning efficiency to future work.
-Although ARCS depends on randomness in the sampling function, its performance is not sensitive to random seed initialization over the $300s$ planning time.
-Therefore, we do not fix a seed for ARCS in our experiments.